Virginia Freedom of Information Act

 The Code of Virginia allows any public body to withhold certain records from public disclosure.
 The VADOC commonly withholds records subject to the following exemptions

-- The general policy of the Department is to invoke the personnel records exemption in those instances where it applies in order to protect the privacy of employees and officials of the Department. (§ 2.2-3705.1 (1) of the Code of Virginia)
+- The general policy of the Department is to invoke the personnel information exemption in those instances where it applies in order to protect the privacy of employees and officials of the Department. (§ 2.2-3705.1 (1) of the Code of Virginia)

 - Records subject to attorney-client privilege (§ 2.2-3705.1 (2)) or attorney or legal work product (§ 2.2-3705.1 (3))